VedantSinare007/task_manager_d_and_d/README.md

 Drafts only apply to the creation screen, not edits.
 Editing always starts from the saved task data.
 This avoids confusing UX where an edit screen could restore stale draft text.

 ---

-## AI Usage Report

-This project was built with the assistance of Claude (Anthropic).

-**Most helpful prompts:**
-- "Generate a FastAPI backend with SQLAlchemy for a task manager with a self-referential blocked_by relationship"
-- "Write a Riverpod AsyncNotifier that handles create and update with a shared loading state and blocks double submit"
-- "How do I implement persistent drag-and-drop reordering in Flutter's ReorderableListView and sync the new order to a REST API?"

-**Example of AI giving wrong code:**
-Claude initially placed `asyncio.sleep(2)` in the FastAPI route handler rather than in the service layer.
-This technically worked but mixed concerns.
-The fix was moving it to `task_service.py` so it's isolated to business logic and easy to remove for production.